 IOM is conducting Risk Communication and Community Engagement (RCCE), and health promotion campaigns in 10 districts around Zimbabwe, mainly targeting border communities, to reinforce the need to stay healthy and safe, and respecting COVID-19 prevention measures.

-With the new COVID-19 context situation, its socio-economic impact of COVID-19 and signiﬁcant ﬁgures of returning migrants arriving in Zimbabwe, there is a need to improve community surveillance and detection of border jumpers and cross border traders using informal channels, to avoid the spread of the disease in border communities.
+The new COVID-19 context situation, its socio-economic impact of COVID-19 and signiﬁcant ﬁgures of returning migrants arriving in Zimbabwe, there is a need to improve community surveillance and detection of border jumpers and cross border traders using informal channels, to avoid the spread of the disease in border communities.